lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-05-04-baby-examples.md

 The arguments given to the simplifier are critical:

-* `algebra_simps` contains the obvious algebraic simplification rules, using associativity and commutativity to arrange terms into a canonical order, and distributive laws to multiply out all the terms.
+* `algebra_simps` is a bundle of simplification rules (*simprules*), containing the obvious algebraic laws: associativity and commutativity to arrange terms into a canonical order, and distributive laws to multiply out all the terms.
-* `eval_nat_numeral` expands numerals such as 3 and 47055833459 from their internal symbolic binary notation into unary notation as a series of `Suc` applications to `0`.
+* `eval_nat_numeral` is a single simprule that expands numerals such as 3 and 47055833459 from their internal symbolic binary notation into unary notation as a series of `Suc` applications to `0`.
 (Sadly, the second example will not terminate.)

-The `Suc` form is necessary to trigger the simplification $a^{n+1}=a\times a^n$; this identity is called `power_Suc`, but it is a *default simplification rule*, meaning we don't need to mention it.
+The `Suc` form is necessary to trigger the simplification $a^{n+1}=a\times a^n$; this identity is called `power_Suc`, but it is a *default simprule*, meaning we don't need to mention it.

 With both rules included, `simp` solves the problem.
 Using only one of them makes the expressions blow up.
-Figuring out what to do when faced with an avalanche of symbols is a skill you need to develop.
-The problem could be either that you used too many simplification rules, or not enough.
+A skill you need to develop is figuring out what to do when faced with an avalanche of symbols: did you use too many simplification rules, or not enough?
+A good strategy is to simplify with the fewest possible rules and gradually add more.
+Gigantic formulas are impossible to grasp, but close inspection sometimes reveals subexpressions that could be eliminated through the use of another simprule.

+### A numerical inequality

 The next example, also due to Kevin, is to show that $\sqrt 2 + \sqrt 3 < \sqrt 10$.
 One obvious approach is to get rid of some of the radicals by squaring both sides.
-So we formalise the corresponding formula and open a proof using the same simplification rules as in the previous example.
+So we state the corresponding formula as a lemma using <span class="keyword2 keyword">have</span>  and open a <span class="keyword2 keyword">proof</span> using the same simplification rules as in the previous example.
 It leaves us with the task of showing $2(\sqrt 2\sqrt 3) < 5$.
-Repeating the previous idea, we again square both sides and again apply the same simplification rules, and it works because $24<25$.
+Repeating the previous idea, we square both sides and apply those simplification rules again.
+(It works because $24<25$.)
-Curiously, the two `show` commands, although both going from $x^2<y^2$ to $x<y$, require different formal justifications.
+Curiously, the <span class="keyword2 keyword">show</span> commands, although both inferring $x<y$ from $x^2<y^2$,  require different formal justifications.
 Both were found by [sledgehammer]({% post_url 2022-04-13-Sledgehammer %}).

 <pre class="source">
 <span class="keyword1 command">lemma</span> <span class="quoted quoted"><span>"</span>sqrt <span class="numeral">2</span> <span class="main">+</span> sqrt <span class="numeral">3</span> <span class="main">&lt;</span> sqrt <span class="numeral">10</span><span>"</span></span><span>